xXbaodeptraiXx/BedrockServer2000/README.md

 - Server stop message to let players know that the server will close in 10 seconds
 - Automated backup saving, loading and other automated functions
+- Server exit timeout (automatically kill the server process if its exit procedure takes more than 30 seconds)
 - Configuration file
+- Color-highlighted output in terminal

 ### Unimplemented features